 A little Historical Reminder…

-B’nei Israel had settled in the Shittim valley (called ‘abhel ha-shiTTim, meaning “the meadow of the Acacias” about 7 miles north of the dead sea and about 7 miles east of the Jordan), and as a result of Bilaam’s plot, the people began to remove themselves from Yah’s blessing and protection by being immoral, through their fornication with Moabite girls.
-This was were they were right before they were to enter the Promised land and is prophetically just like our time-period today!
+B’nei Israel had settled in the Shittim valley (called ‘abhel ha-shiTTim, meaning “the meadow of the Acacias” about 7 miles north of the dead sea and about 7 miles east of the Jordan), and as a result of Bilaam’s plot, the people began to remove themselves from Yah’s blessing and protection by being immoral, through their fornication with Moabite girls… and this was where they were right before they were to enter the Promised land and is prophetically just like our time-period today!

 Josephus recounts: “So the Midianites heard about this and sent their daughters too, as Bilaam had exhorted them, and the Hebrew men were allured by their beauty” (Antiq.
 IV 131).